VLSI-EDA/PoC/README.md

 synthesis or simulation tool chains.
 The following commands start a guided configuration process.
 Please follow the instructions.
 It's possible to relaunch the process at every time, for example to register new tools or to update tool versions.
-See the [Configuration][wiki-configuration] wiki page for more details.
+See the [Configuration][wiki:configuration] wiki page for more details.

 ##### Linux: